mitchtabian/HOWTO-django-channels-daphne/README.md

 It can take some time to see your website available at the custom domain.
 I don't really know how long this will actually take.
 I waited about an hour and it was working for me.

 #### How do you know it's working?
-Visiting your domain you should see this OR you should see your project live and working.
+Visiting your domain you should see this **OR you should see your project live and working**.
 <div class="row  justify-content-center">
   <img class="img-fluid text-center" src = "https://github.com/mitchtabian/HOWTO-django-channels-daphne/blob/master/images/welcome_to_nginx.PNG">
 </div>
 <br>

 # HTTPS (If you have a domain registered and it's working)
-**Do not do this step unless you're able to visit your website using the custom domain.** See [How do you know it's working?](How-do-you-know-it's-working?)
+**Do not do this step unless you're able to visit your website using the custom domain.** See [How do you know it's working?](How-do-you-know-its-working?)

 #### Install certbot
 HTTPS is a little more difficult to set up when using Django Channels.
 Nginx and Daphne require some extra configuring.